 There were procedures in place for the prevention and control of infection.
+However, it was identified that in two of the three houses there was maintenance and repair required in areas which impacted upon infection prevention and control arrangements.
 A COVID-19 contingency plan had been put in place which was in line with the national guidance.
-The inspector observed that areas in the houses visited were clean.
-A cleaning schedule was in place which was overseen by the person in charge.
+The inspector observed that areas in two of the houses visited were clean.
+However, the majority of areas in the third house were not observed as the resident living in this house expressed that they were not comfortable with the inspector visiting their home.
+A cleaning schedule was in place which was overseen by the person in charge and location managers.
 Colour coded cleaning equipment was in place.
 Sufficient facilities for hand hygiene were observed and hand hygiene posters were on display.
 There were adequate arrangements in place for the disposal of waste.
-Specific training in relation to COVID-19, proper use of personal protective equipment and effective hand hygiene had been provided for staff.
-Staff and resident temperature checks were being taken at regular intervals.
-Disposable surgical face masks were being used by staff whilst in close contact with residents in the centre.
-The provider had identified a separate house which had been registered for use as an isolation unit should it be required.
+Specific training in relation to infection prevention and control had been provided for staff.